bitfield/gmachine/README.md

 For now, let's keep it simple, and implement a single instruction named `halt`, which does nothing except stop the machine.
 It's entirely up to us which numeric values to assign to opcodes, and it makes no difference to the machine as long as each opcode uniquely identifies an instruction.
 For simplicity, let's assign `halt` the opcode 0.
 You don't need to write any code for this for now, just remember that opcode 0 represents `halt`.

-## The `Run()` method
+## The `Step()` method

 Now that we have an instruction, we have something for the machine to do: execute it!

-We'll need a way for users to start the machine running, which is to say performing the fetch-execute cycle, until it's either told to stop, or runs into some kind of error.
-So there's a method on the `Machine` object named `Run()` that will do this.
+We'll need a way for users to tell the machine to do one iteration of its fetch-execute cycle: fetch the next instruction from memory at the address held by `pc`, execute it, and return.
+So there's a method on the `Machine` object named `Step()` that will do this.

-What would happen if we were to call the `Run()` method to start a new machine running, given that its memory and registers contain all zeroes?
+What would happen if we were to call the `Step()` method on a newly-initialised machine, given that its memory and registers contain all zeroes?
 Well, let's follow the fetch-execute cycle:

 1. Fetch the next instruction from memory.
 That is to say, look at the `pc` register to see what memory address it contains, and read the instruction at that address.
 2. Since the `pc` register contains zero, we read the byte at address zero, which is zero.
 3. We increment the `pc` register so that it points to the next memory address to read from (in this case, 1).
 4. Execute the current instruction, whose opcode is 0.
-We know this is the opcode for the `halt` instruction, so instead of jumping back to step 1, the `Run()` method should return instead.
+We know this is the opcode for the `halt` instruction, so there's nothing to do; we just need to return.

-So the upshot of all this is that if you call `Run()` on a new machine, it should return almost immediately (because it read and executed the `halt` instruction), and the state of the machine should be unchanged except that the `pc` register now contains the value 1, because we incremented it previously.
+So the upshot of all this is that if you call `Step()` on a new machine, the state of the machine should be unchanged after it returns except that the `pc` register now contains the value 1.

 Let's find out!

 **TASK:** Uncomment the test function `TestHalt`, which does the following:

 1. Creates a new G-machine.
-2. Calls `Run()` on the machine.
+2. Calls `Step()` on the machine.
 3. Tests that the machine's `pc` register contains the value 1.
 If not, the test should fail with a message like `"want pc == 1, got ..."`

-This test will not pass yet, because the `Run()` method currently does nothing.
+This test will not pass yet, because the `Step()` method currently does nothing.
 Over to you to fix that!

-**TASK:** Write the _minimum_ code necessary to make the new test pass.
-(I'm serious about this.
-For example, even though we talked about a fetch-execute _cycle_, you won't need to implement a loop inside the `Run()` method, because the test doesn't require it to loop.
-All it needs to do is increment the `pc` register and return.)
+**TASK:** Write the code in `Step` needed to make this test pass.

-When you have both tests passing, go on to the next section.
+When the test is passing, go on to the next section.

 # 3: Busy Doing Nothing